timarkh/tsakorpus/docs/input_format.md

 * The value of ``filename`` is never included in the search results to avoid accidentally compromising the data of the author of the corpus.
 * The ``title`` and ``author`` fields are displayed as document identifiers next to each context in the search results.
+* The value of ``year`` should be integer.
+* If in your corpus you have texts for which the exact year of creation is unknown, or which contain parts written in different years, you may use fields ``year_from`` and ``year_to`` as lower and upper bounds for the year.
+If the difference between them is less than 2 and the document does not have the ``year`` field, it will be created and filled automatically.

 ### The sentence list
 The array with sentences is the main part of the document.
 Each sentence is a dictionary with the following keys: